When to repair your computer and when to replace it

 Date Published: April 30, 2020

-Last Modified: November 14, 2022 @ 3:39 pm
+Last Modified: August 12, 2025 @ 12:31 pm

-When the motherboard or CPU fails
+When the motherboard or CPU fails its a major problem

-Diagnosing computer issues that may be minor
+Diagnosing computer issues that are usually minor before coming to a conclusion

 First, we need to make sure that software isn’t the problem

 1. Firstly it would do best to run a virus scan to make sure nothing is running in the background that shouldn’t be running.
-If you’re using Windows 10 you could use the built-in antivirus program in there or try another antivirus program.
+If you’re using Windows 10 or 11 you could use the built-in antivirus program in there or try another antivirus program.
 Not all of them have the same detection rates thou so they may miss things.
 You want to remove adware, junkware, malware and any types of viruses.

 1. Remove any bloated applications that may have been installed when you first got your computer.